games647/FastLogin/README.md

 [![Build Status](https://travis-ci.org/games647/FastLogin.svg?branch=master)](https://travis-ci.org/games647/FastLogin)

 Checks if a minecraft player has a paid account (premium).
 If so, they can skip offline authentication (auth plugins).
 So they don't need to enter passwords.
-This is also called auto login.
+This is also called auto login (auto-login).

 ###Features:
 * Detect paid accounts from others